 Finite godism is not the same thing as deism.
 Deism says that God created the world and then stepped back, choosing not to interfere with His creation.
 It was deism that influenced Thomas Jefferson to cut out all the accounts of miracles in his Bible.
 In deism, God chooses not to act; in finite godism, the god is incapable of acting.

-Nearly every religion in the history of the world worshipped a finite god.
+Nearly every religion in the history of the world worshiped a finite god.
 Zeus was not good.
-Odin died in Ragnarok.
+In Norse mythology—fictionalized in the Marvel superhero movies—gods like Odin die in a cataclysm called Ragnarok.
 In Plato’s theology, a demiurge formed the world based on what he saw in the “World of Ideas” despite having very little wisdom about what would happen next.
 Mormons do not believe their god is immutable or timeless.
 Jehovah’s Witnesses believe in an “active force” but not the Holy Spirit.
 Process theology teaches that, while God is immortal, He is not eternal.
 The god of the Word of Faith movement is limited by what we “confess”; if we say we are sick, then we will be sick, but if we claim to be well, their god will make us well.

 Today, finite godism is primarily associated with theodicy, that is, the problem of evil.
 The premise is, “How can an all-loving, all-powerful God allow evil and suffering to continue?”
 If He is all-loving, He wants our best; if He is all-powerful, destroying evil should be no problem.
 So, perhaps God is not completely good, and He doesn’t care that we suffer.
 Or perhaps He is not completely powerful, and evil has got the best of Him.
 The more common belief is that God is perfect in goodness and intention but limited in the knowledge of the future and the power to do anything about it.
 Rabbi Kuschner, author of When Bad Things Happen to Good People, teaches that God is not all-powerful and that we should forgive Him for His inability to prevent evil.
 William James, who developed American pragmatism, believes that evil came about in part because God may not have had the power to establish a moral order for the world He created.